broeker/jumpsuit/src/pages/index.md

     matter.

+    The backend has been solved, and is now fully commoditized.
 Today our job is the user interface, and nothing more.
 We are here to create fast, effective digital experiences regardless of the device, the content, or the context.
     This is our only job, and the only thing that matters.
   heading: Zoom zoom.
   image1:
     alt: Jumpsuit diagram